qiskit-community/community.qiskit.org/content/events/finland-unconference.md

 Lodinging in Helsinki is at your own expense.
 Check back soon for a list of suggested lodging.

 _Speaker List Coming Soon_

+## Funding

+Transportation between Helsinki and Lapland (via plane) and accommodations (lodging and meals) at the Star Arctic Hotel in Lapland will be covered by IBM for all students, postdocs, and non-GOE PI’s.
+Costs of GOE's will be reimbursed by funding from the Finnish Centre of Excellence on Quantum Technologies (University of Turku and Aalto University).

+Travel to and from Helsinki, any accomodations in Helsinki, and any extension of the trip must be covered by attendees.